The Layoff Guide

 How much will I receive in unemployment benefits in Alaska?

-Alaska pays up to $442 per week, increasing to $462 on July 1, 2026.
+Alaska pays up to $370 per week.
 Your benefit amount depends on your earnings during the base period.

 How long can I receive unemployment benefits in Alaska?